 There should be multiple types of insurance available

-The good news for those involved in a pedestrian crash in Washington is that motor vehicle insurance will likely be available to help with some of their expenses.
+The good news for those involved in a pedestrian crash in Washington is that single car accident insurance claim will likely be available to help with some of their expenses.
 The other motorist decides how much bodily injury liability coverage they carry, but the state requires a minimum of $25,000.

 If the pedestrian has a driver’s license and a registered vehicle, then they also may have an insurance policy of their own that could potentially help them after a traffic incident.
 Personal injury protection (PIP) coverage can sometimes help cover crash-related expenses even in a scenario where someone is obviously not the driver at fault.
 PIP is a no-fault form of coverage that can reimburse at least some of the medical costs created in a pedestrian injury scenario, but not everyone invests in PIP coverage.